ipython/ipython/docs/source/install/install.rst

 * Internet Explorer < 10
 * Internet Explorer ≥ 10 (same as Opera)

-The following specific combinations are known **NOT** to work:

-* Safari, IPython 0.12, tornado ≥ 2.2.0
-* Safari with HTTPS connection to notebook and an untrusted certificate (websockets will fail)
+Using Safari with HTTPS and an untrusted certificate is known to not work (websockets will fail).
-* The `diigo Chrome extension <http://help.diigo.com/tools/chrome-extension>`_ seems to interfere with scrolling

-There are some early reports that the Notebook works on Internet Explorer 10, but we expect there will be some CSS issues related to the flexible box model.

 Dependencies for nbconvert (converting notebooks to various formats)